 Skin, along with oil glands and sweat, hair and nails are all part of the Integumentary system.
 Their main function is the protection of deeper tissue, as well as protecting the body from dehydration (water loss), foreign pathogens and aid it in retaining heat (maintaining proper body temperature).
-Skin is the largest organ in the body and the most exposed, therefore it is important to keep it health and aid its its optimal function.
+Skin is the largest organ in the body and the most exposed, therefore it is important to keep it healthy and aid its optimal function.

 How to get the healthiest looking skin